-Individuals or businesses are known as broker-dealer's purchase and sell securities for their own accounts or on behalf of their clients.
-Broker-dealers pose a substantial money laundering risk since they deal with enormous quantities of money and a variety of financial instruments on behalf of customers all over the world, and they are subject to rigorous AML/CFT requirements.
+Individuals or businesses are known as broker-dealers who purchase and sell securities for their accounts or on behalf of their clients.
+Broker-dealers pose a substantial money laundering risk since they deal with enormous quantities of money and a variety of financial instruments on behalf of customers worldwide, and they are subject to rigorous AML/CFT requirements.

-Broker-dealers must ensure that they follow their regulatory duties and develop an efficient AML/CFT program to cope with the money laundering dangers they face to avoid sanctions, penalties, and reputational harm.
+Broker-dealers must ensure that they follow their regulatory duties and develop an efficient AML/CFT program to cope with the dangers of money laundering to avoid sanctions, penalties, and reputational harm.

 Broker-Dealer AML Regulations